Picadillo: Mexico

+Peru

+In Peru, it is used as a filling for empanadas, caigua rellenas as well as a main dish served with rice called arroz tapado.
+The ground meat is sauteed with garlic, hard boiled egg, raisins, olives, spices and herbs.
+Peruvian picadillo varies from family to family.

 Puerto Rico

-In Puerto Rico it is used as a filling for empanadas, alcapurria, piononos and other fritters.
+In Puerto Rico, it is used as a filling for empanadas, alcapurria, piononos and other fritters.
 It can also be served with rice and beans.
-The ground meat is sauteed with annatto, diced ham, oregano, bay leaf, recaito, tomato sauce and on occasion cumin, cheese, raisins, beans, sweet peas, olives, capers, diced potatoe, other spices and herbs.
+The ground meat is sauteed with annatto, diced ham, oregano, bay leaf, recaito, tomato sauce and on occasion cumin, cheese, raisins, beans, sweet peas, olives, capers, diced potato, other spices and herbs.
+Puerto Rican picadillo varies from family to family.

+Asia

 Philippines

-In the Philippines, picadillo is a soupy dish traditionally made with ground beef and either potatoes or chayote.
-There are also drier versions of the dish.
-It is also called giniling.
-Cubans call picadillo arroz a la cubana.
-In Cuba, arroz a la cubana and picadillo are understood as separate dishes instead of the same, with the former being rice cooked in tomato sauce and served with egg and plantain.
-The Philippine version is similar to normal Latino picadillo usually made with raisins, tomato sauce and diced potatoes added, but without green olives and capers, and is often served with white rice, fried plantains (maduros in Spanish, saging na saba in Filipino) on the side, and a fried egg on top.
-Boiled eggs are also eaten with the dish.